Oliver Stuenkel

 Oliver Stuenkel is a German-Brazilian political scientist, writer and Associate Professor at FGV's School of International Relations in São Paulo, Brazil.
 In addition to several books written on emerging powers and global politics — such as BRICS and the Future of Global Order (2015) and Post-Western World (2016), he is a columnist for EL PAÍS and Americas Quarterly and a frequent commentator in the national and international media on topics related to Brazilian politics and foreign policy, US-China relations and political risk.
 His articles have appeared in the New York Times, the Financial Times, the Global Times, among others.
 Besides that, he is a non-resident scholar at the Carnegie Endowment for International Peace in Washington DC, a non-resident fellow at the German think-tank Global Public Policy Institute (GPPi), based in Berlin.
-He has earned his undergraduate degree from the University of Valencia, and he also holds a Masters in Public Policy from Harvard University.
+He has earned his undergraduate degree from the University of Valencia, and he also holds a master's in Public Policy from Harvard University.
 He has obtained his PhD at the University of Duisburg-Essen.